Slade Cutter

 Slade Deville Cutter (November 1, 1911 – June 9, 2005) was a career U.S. naval officer who was awarded four Navy Crosses and tied for second place for Japanese ships sunk in World War II.
 He graduated from the United States Naval Academy as an All-American American football player.

 Naval Academy and early naval career

-Originally intending to become a professional flutist, Cutter instead went to Severn School, at the time a prep school for aspiring Naval Academy applicants, and was noticed in their athletic program.
-Not only a football star, he was an intercollegiate boxing champion."An all-American football player, he achieved instant fame as a first classman when he won the 1934 Army-Navy game with a first-quarter field goal.
+Cutter was born in Chicago and raised in Oswego, Illinois.
+Originally intending to become a professional flutist, he instead went to Severn School, at the time a prep school for aspiring Naval Academy applicants, and was noticed in their athletic program.
+Not only a football star, Cutter was an intercollegiate boxing champion.
+"An all-American football player, he achieved instant fame as a first classman when he won the 1934 Army-Navy game with a first-quarter field goal.